Archive for the 'Bibliographic Ontology' Category

 That is it.
 The plug-in display related information to links from a blog post.
 In this case, it is people Tim knows and Tim’s profile.
 The information is shown the users using a contextual menu.
 The data is requested to Zitgist’s systems and is displayed to the user.
 This is that simple, but how powerful?

-The usefulness of the Zitgist Wordpress Plug-in
+The usefulness of the Zitgist WordPress Plug-in

 The plug-in is quite useful in many ways.
 In fact, it instantly displays related information about a link to readers of the blog.
 From any blog post, a reader can easily jump to resources related to each link.